dib-lab/dib-training/2015-11-19-ipython-jupyter.rst

 Times: 9am-3pm on both days

-Where: TBD, UC Davis campus.
+Where: Data Science Initiative, Shields Library, UC Davis campus.

 Cost: there is no fee.